goodpuppies/workman/markdown/diagnostics/diagnostic-object-model.md

 warn on violation but still compile the match.

 That is the same diagnostic object with `severity: "warning"`, but it uses the future coverage violation variants listed above.
-The first implementation does not need these coverage variants; the example shows where match checking should land when coverage evidence moves onto the structured model.
+The initial implementation does not need these coverage variants; the example shows where match checking should land when coverage evidence moves onto the structured model.